 Enormous and profound though these losses are, to most they are unseen, unknown, therefore inconsequential.
-To the blissfully unaware Hinoba-an is something of paradise, and rightly so, as by any measure she remains beautiful.
+To the blissfully unaware Hinoba-an is something of a paradise, and rightly so, as by any measure, she remains beautiful.

 The priceless treasure she once was will endure for as long as it remains extant in the collective memory of her former native sons and daughters.
 The gem she still is can endure for as long as it remains the collective effort of her current native sons and daughters to protect and preserve what is extant.

 This blog celebrates her—all she was and still is.
 It does so through a veritable potpourri of anecdotes, factual and historical tidbits, photos—past and present (some with jestful captions), and, it is hoped, an ongoing dialogue on anything and everything that was and is Hinoba-an.

 Welcome (at email@example.com) are all contributions: anecdotes, essays, photos, etc..
 Please feel free as well to post your comments on any page.